dhanveer-singh/my-gitlearning/README.md

 compare changes between the staging area and against the previous commit just type bleow command:

     $ git diff --staged

+ ## git push
+The git push command is used to upload local repository content to a remote repository.

+    $ git branch -M main
+    $ git remote add origin git@github.com:[user name]/[repo name].git
+    $ git push -u origin main

+## git pull
+The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.

+    $ git clone https://github.com/[user name]/[repo name]

+## git clone
+git clone is primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.

+    $ git clone https://github.com/[user name]/[repo name]

 ## Useful links
 - [Git Books](https://git-scm.com/book/en/v2)